Constitutional Amendments/Initiatives

 Petition Circulators

-Attention: Registering to circulate petitions as a paid petition circulator is different from registering to collect voter registration applications as a third-party voter registration organization (3PVRO).
+Attention: Registering to circulate petitions as a petition circulator is different from registering to collect voter registration applications as a third-party voter registration organization (3PVRO).
 While a person can do both activities, the person must still register separately with the State.
 Please note only registered voters can sign an initiative petition.
 To register as a 3PVRO, visit our 3PVRO webpage.

 Signature Verification Cost